I love Christmas. This will be my fifth sober one in a row.

 But most of all, I love going for a run on Christmas morning.
 I think that particular run confirms to me just how far I’ve come.

-More people are drinking on Christmas day than any other day of the year, and there’s me, out running and sober as a judge.
+More people are drinking on Christmas day than any other day of the year, and then there’s me, out running and sober as a judge.

 But it wasn’t always this way for me.